Preparation

 The following aspects can have an influence on living conditions in the camps:

-The forms of accommodation of asylum seekers in Europe range from larger halls, which are only separated by ceilings, to tents and containers, to blocks of flats and decentralized accommodation.
+The forms of accommodation of asylum seekers in Europe range from larger halls, which are only separated by curtains, to tents and containers, to blocks of flats and decentralized accommodation.
 Aspects such as the number, equipment, and maintenance of sanitary facilities are decisive factors that can influence not only the well-being but also the health of the residents of a camp.
 The possibility of privacy as well as the location of the sanitary facilities also determine the vulnerability and the feeling of safety - especially of girls and women.
-The living situation in camps in particular makes it impossible to adhere to protective measures such as physical isolation during the COVID-19 pandemic, which is why people seeking protection are repeatedly exposed to an increased risk of infection.
+The living situation in camps in particular made it impossible to comply with protective measures such as physical isolation during the COVID 19 pandemic, which is why people seeking protection were exposed to an increased risk of infection.

 Food supplies can vary greatly from camp to camp.
 While in some camps people have the opportunity to cook for themselves, in other camps this is prohibited and they are provided with packaged meals on a daily basis, most of which contain little nutrition.
 In some cases, the food supply is also provided by humanitarian organizations or projects.

 The location of the camp is very decisive for the freedom of movement or the possibility to stay outside the camp.
-For example, if the camp is located far away from the nearest major city its residents usually have to pay a lot of money for public transportation.
-Asylum seekers are dependent on good and cheap transport connections, as they have to appear for numerous appointments at various authorities.
+For example, if the camp is located far away from the nearest major city its residents usually have to pay a lot of money for public transportation. sylum seekers are dependent on these transport connections, as they have to appear for numerous appointments at various authorities.
 But also in order to take advantage of the support services offered by organizations, many refugees have to travel several hours from their remote camps.
 The location of the camps can thus also have an enormous impact on the opportunities for social participation.
-Imposed curfews during the COVID-19 pandemic further restrict already severely limited freedom of movement.
+Imposed curfews during the COVID-19 pandemic further restricted already severely limited freedom of movement.
+Depending on the type of camp, there may be no freedom of movement at all and people may be detained in the camps.

 This is only a selection of aspects that influence the living conditions of people seeking protection in camps.
 It quickly becomes clear that there is no "one" camp.
 Moreover, many refugees do not have access to a camp for various reasons and live on the streets or in abandoned buildings.
 These people live in the most precarious conditions.
 With the exception of some projects, they do not receive any kind of support.
-Due to the poor living conditions, they are more susceptible to parasites and pathogens, and in many cases are met with arbitrary police violence.
+Due to poor living conditions, they are at higher risk of falling ill and in many cases are subject to arbitrary police violence.

 Points that you should take into consideration for your work: Is the project responsible for a specific camp, does it serve several camps in the region, or is it an offer that is sought out by the refugees themselves in a central location?
 What kind of camps and compositions of people are involved?
 What potential conflicts are possible and must be considered in the work?